OpenFn/ConSoSci/README.md

 Integration solutions for the Conservation Social Science (ConSoSci) partnership to connect data sources, including `Kobo Toolbox`, `PostgreSQL` and `MySQL` databases.

-Check out the [docs 📚](https://openfn.github.io/ConSoSci//) for an overview of what's happening here.
+- Check out the [docs 📚](https://openfn.github.io/ConSoSci//) for an overview of what's happening here.
+- For authorized users, see the `ConSoSci` project on OpenFn.org to view the job configuration settings and activity history for live implementations.

 To propose changes, make a branch, test your work using [devtools](https://openfn.github.io/devtools/) and then submit a PR against